Berkeley-MDes/tdf-fa24-TommyJing0/Week 8.md

 # Project Video Finalized
 Jiawen and I spent some time finishing the product demo portion of the video.
 I also recorded myself explaining the software, system diagram, and other related aspects.
 She took charge of most of the video editing, while I focused on finalizing the software development.
 We’re such a great team!

+## Speculations
+This project made me speculate how IoT systems could evolve into fully autonomous networks.
+Devices like the Particle Photon, integrated with APIs and sensors, could adapt to user behavior and environmental changes in real-time.
+In smart cities, such systems could optimize transportation or energy use autonomously, while in industries like logistics or disaster relief, they could provide real-time updates and adaptive solutions, revolutionizing efficiency and personalization.